 How safe will Faith be then?

-Editor’s note: Berry and another West Virginia author, Geoff Fuller, have recently teamed up to write the authorized version of the Skylar Neese murder.
-Berry’s TEDx talk, given April 13 at Connecticut College, is now live.
-Berry is the first recipient of the Pearl Buck Award in Writing for Social Change.
-She speaks about overcoming abuse through awareness, empowerment and goal attainment at conferences around the country.
-Her memoir (paperback and as an e-book) can be found at bookstores everywhere, or ordered online.
-To read an excerpt, please go to the Sister of Silence site.
+Editor’s Note: Daleen Berry is a New York Times best-selling author and a recipient of the Pearl Buck Award in Writing for Social Change.
+She has won several other awards, for investigative journalism and her weekly newspaper columns, and her memoir, Sister of Silence, placed first in the West Virginia Writers’ Competition.
+Ms. Berry speaks about overcoming abuse through awareness, empowerment and goal attainment at conferences around the country.
+To read an excerpt of her memoir, please go to the Sister of Silence site.
 Check out the five-star review from ForeWord Reviews.
-Or find out why Kirkus Reviews called Berry “an engaging writer, her style fluid and easy to read, with welcome touches of humor and sustained tension throughout.”
+Or find out why Kirkus Reviews called Ms. Berry “an engaging writer, her style fluid and easy to read, with welcome touches of humor and sustained tension throughout.”